 Step 3: Send a certified letter

-Once 30 days has passed and no one has contacted you, send a certified letter to the last known supplier to service the equipment.
+Once 30 days have passed, and no one has contacted you, send a certified letter to the last known supplier to service the equipment.
 Explain that you will have the vending machine hauled away if it's not removed by a certain date, typically within another 30 days.

 Step 4: Send one last notice